Broccoli “rice” is the floret of the broccoli stalk, finely chopped. Once chopped, you can steam or sauté or fry the “rice” like rice.

 2 fresh organic eggs

 In a sauté pan on med high heat, sauté the sliced garlic in 1 teaspoon of oil for 2 minutes or until fragrant but not toasted (and def not burnt).
-Removed the garlic from the pan, leave the oil and toss the broccoli rice into the hot pan with a bit more oil (1 teaspoon) if needed for a few moments, until the broccoli is bright and green and fragrant.
+Remove the garlic from the pan, leave the oil and toss the broccoli rice into the hot pan with a bit more oil (1 teaspoon) if needed for a few moments, until the broccoli is bright and green and fragrant.
 Add back in the cooked garlic and toss that together until melded (about 30 seconds) Place broccoli rice mixture into a bowl.
 Now to the same hot pan, add a bit more oil (1 teaspoon) and fry your eggs (I like mine over easy with crisp edges and runny yolks, but this is your egg style, go for it!).
 Serve the eggs over the broccoli rice et voila, an easy dish, that’s healthy and pretty!